Yemen: Languages

-Modern Standard Arabic is the official language of Yemen, while Yemeni Arabic is used as the vernacular.
+Modern Standard Arabic is the official language, while Yemeni Arabic is used as the vernacular.
 In al Mahrah Governorate in the far east and the island of Socotra, several non-Arabic languages are spoken.
 Yemeni Sign Language is used by the deaf community.

 Yemen is part of the homeland of the South Semitic languages.
 Mehri is the largest South Semitic language spoken in the nation, with more than 70,000 speakers.
-The ethnic group itself is called Mahra.
+The ethnic group is called Mahra.
 Soqotri is another South Semitic language, with speakers on the island of Socotra isolated from the pressures of Arabic on the Yemeni mainland.
-According to the 1990 census in Yemen, the number of speakers there was 57,000.

-Yemen was also home of the Old South Arabian languages.
+According to the 1990 census, the number of speakers was 57,000.
+Yemen was home of the Old South Arabian languages.
 The Razihi language appears to be the only remaining Old South Arabian language.

-English is the most important foreign language, being widely taught and spoken mostly in the south, a former British colony.
-There are a significant number of Russian speakers, originating from Yemeni-Russian cross-marriages occurring mainly in the 1970s and 1980s.
-A small Cham-speaking community is found in the capital city of Sana'a, originating from refugees expatriated from Vietnam after the Vietnam War in the 1970s.
+English is the most important foreign language, being widely taught and spoken mostly in the south, a former British protectorate.

 Religion

-Islam is the state religion of Yemen.
-Religion in Yemen consists primarily of two principal Islamic religious groups: About 35% of the Muslim population is Shia and 65% is Sunni, according to the UNHCR Report.
+Islam is the state religion.
+Religion in Yemen consists primarily of two Islamic religious groups.
+According to a UNHCR report, the Shia "Zaydis make up about 45 percent of the population, Sunnis 53 percent and there are also tiny minorities of other Shia groups—the Ismaili and Twelver communities."
 Sunnis are primarily Shafi'i but also include significant groups of Malikis and Hanbalis.
 Shias are primarily Zaydi and also have significant minorities of Ismaili and Twelver Shias.